jlulloaa/SlicerSeQ-DCEMRI/README.md

 <img alt="Process sequence" src="docs/imgs/screenshot009.gif">

-3. Finally, the results can be reviewed by scrolling through the slices or time-points.
-The analysisi can also be re-run by modifying any of the parameters in the ```Parameters``` section.
+3. The results can be reviewed by scrolling through the slices or time-points.
+The analysis can also be re-run by modifying any parameters in the ```Parameters``` section.

 <img alt="Review the Results" src="docs/imgs/screenshot010.gif">

 # Limitations and future extensions
-* To avoid duplicated extensions, we suggest to merge this one with the existing [Breast DCE-MRI FTV] module.
-One of the main advantages in doing that would be the ability to generate PDF reports with the results, while allowing flexibility in the input data.
+* To avoid duplicated extensions, we suggest merging this one with the existing [Breast DCE-MRI FTV] module.
+One of the main advantages of doing that would be the ability to generate PDF reports with the results while allowing flexibility in the input data.
-* Currently, there are conflicts with the segmentation masks and markup box when processing multiple datasets.
-The current workaround is to close the scene and/or restart slicer to process a different dataset.
+* Currently, there are conflicts with the segmentation masks and markup boxes when processing multiple datasets.
+The current workaround is to close the scene and/or restart 3D Slicer to process a different dataset.
-* When processing registered dataset, the timing information is lost, so there is no consistency between the pre-registered (raw) images time-points and the registered time-points, as it gets assigned the default 1min sampling time.
+* When processing the registered dataset, the timing information is lost, so there is no consistency between the pre-registered (raw) image time points and the registered time points, as it gets assigned the default 1.2min sampling time.
 This can be solved by transferring the time information when registering the data.

 # Help and Support
-We'll be more than happy to get any feedback, so please feel free to create an issue to let us know any comment/question/bug/etc. about this extension.
+We'll be more than happy to get any feedback, so please feel free to create an issue to let us know any comments/questions/bugs/etc. about this extension.

 # Acknowledgments
 This project has been supported by ...